harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 >
   <div style="padding-top: 0.4em;">
     <p>
-      I enjoy playing table tennis and piano, and I also like a wide variety of puzzle games.
+      I enjoy playing table tennis and the piano, and I also like a wide variety of puzzle games.
+I was born in Asan, South Korea, and spent most of my life in Seoul.
     </p>

     <p>